 - Bulk purified drinking water provided for catered events in place of individual plastic bottles of water.

 - Dining hall salad dressings and most condiments were converted from individual portion control packets to bulk containers with pumps.

 We are increasing our use of local foods:

-- Dining hall menus feature fresh locally grown produce such as tomatoes, peaches, pears, grapes, strawberries, corn, beans, apples, squashes, and potatoes supplied by local farmers, and student-run on-campus gardens when in season.
+- Dining hall menus feature fresh locally grown produce such as tomatoes, peaches, pears, grapes, strawberries, corn, beans, apples, squashes, and potatoes supplied by local farmers when in season.

 - Dining Halls offer coffee roasted by a family owned company in Ohio, exclusively serving fair trade, certified organic Wooster Blend.

 We attempt to minimize our energy use and minimize our landfill impact:

 - The main dining hall conveyor was converted to allow for trayless dining, eliminating the use of cafeteria trays - saving energy, water, chemical use, and staff handling time.

 - Waste vegetable oil from kitchen deep fryers is collected and recycled by a professional service.

 - Campus deliveries are made using electric cart whenever possible.